iximiuz/awesome-container-tinkering/RUNTIMES.md

 ### ⚠️ amicontained

 <a href="https://github.com/genuinetools/amicontained">amicontained</a> - "Container introspection tool.
 Find out what container runtime is being used as well as features available."

+## In-container init systems

+### ⭐ tini

+<a href="https://github.com/krallin/tini">tini</a> - "A tiny but valid `init` for containers."

+Tini is meant to be run in a container - it spawns a single child and waits for it to exit all the while reaping zombies and performing signal forwarding.
+Written in C, and comes in both, dynamically and statically linked, forms.

+### dumb-init

+<a href="https://github.com/yelp/dumb-init">dumb-init</a> - "A minimal init system for Linux containers."

+A simple process supervisor and init system designed to run as PID 1 inside minimal container environments.
+It is deployed as a small, statically-linked binary written in C.

+### 🧑‍🔬 pid1

+<a href="https://github.com/fpco/pid1">pid1</a> - "Do signal handling and orphan reaping for Unix PID1 init processes."

+A Haskell library, and an executable based on that library, for initializing signal handlers, spawning child processes, and reaping orphan processes.

 ## Misc